 - rights to maternity, paternity and parental leave

-Parliament also calls for concrete measures to narrow the gender pay gap - the difference between what men and woman are paid for the same work - which in the EU was an average of 16% in 2017 and the pension gap - the difference in pension income that men and women get - which stood at 35.7% in 2017.
+Parliament also called for concrete measures to narrow the gender pay gap - the difference between what men and woman are paid for the same work - which in the EU was an average of 14.1% in 2019 and the pension gap - the difference in pension income that men and women get - which stood at 29.5% in 2018.
 It also called for measures to tackle female poverty, as women are more likely to live in poverty than men.

 Women are underrepresented in Europe’s digital sector, as they are less likely to take up studies or apply for a job in this field.
 In a resolution adopted in 2018, MEPs called on EU countries to put in place measures to ensure the full integration of women into ICT sectors, as well as foster education and training in ICT, science, technology, engineering and mathematics.

 Preventing violence against women

 Parliament has also drawn attention to the need to combat specific forms of violence, including sexual harassment, trafficking, forced prostitution, female genital mutilation, cyberstalking and online violence.

 From migration policy to EU trade

 Parliament has repeatedly called on the European Commission to increase consistency between gender equality policies and other policies, such as those covering trade, development, agriculture, employment and migration.